influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 Added data node 3 at cluster-data-node:8088
 ```

+##### Adding a data node to a cluster using a remote meta node

-The command contacts the local meta node running at `localhost:8091` and adds a data node to that meta node's cluster.
+In the following example, the command contacts the meta node running at `cluster-meta-node-01:8091` and adds a data node to that meta node's cluster.
 The data node has the hostname `cluster-data-node` and runs on port `8088`.

-##### Adding a data node to a cluster using a remote meta node

 ```
 $ influxd-ctl -bind cluster-meta-node-01:8091 add-data cluster-data-node:8088